Apple | Google | Spotify | Stitcher | Soundcloud | YouTube

-And maybe to them, it’s kind of less overwhelming as there are no colours to the bars but you can see the range of the candles and the volatility contraction patterns.
+And maybe to them, it’s kind of less overwhelming as there are no colours to the bars but you can see the range of the forex candlestick patterns and the volatility contraction patterns.

 Again, I just want to share that candlestick patterns and candlestick charts are not the only way to read or visualize a char, there are many other ways to do so.

 4. Candlestick patterns are useful as entry triggers

 They can be used as a trigger to get into a trade, but they are not meant to be used in isolation.
 So, if you spot a hammer or a shooting star, it doesn’t mean that you’ll enter the trade immediately.